ubc-lib-geo/creating-index-maps/content/manually-create-index-option-2.md

 3. Following this, we must download the first and third sheets separately as **.csv** files.

 4. Now, we are ready to use ArcGIS Pro.
-Download the project file (!!! update link- need to upload zipped folder to github) [here](https://www.nrcan.gc.ca/earth-sciences/geography/topographic-information/maps/national-topographic-system-maps/9767), and then open it.
+Download the project file [here](/Indexing Template.zip), and then open it.

 5. Following the steps in the "**Polygon Creation**" notebook, the first step is running the script that imports the necessary packages.
 For this, you have to make sure you have identified the correct location of the project folder.